noahphillips/CV/NoahPhillipsCV.md

 ##Profile

-Though I've received undergraduate and master's degrees in music and working as a professional frontend developer for some 7 years.
+Though I've received undergraduate and master's degrees in music and working as a professional fronted developer for some 7 years.
 The logical and creative problem solving skills involved in writing clean, elegant, and clear code are virtually identical to those of composing and playing written music.
 I believe the similarities between music and code are why I was initially drawn to web development and desire to continue exploring new ideas as the web evolves before our very eyes.
-In addition I'm quite conversent in many topics and quite jovial while drunk which makes me great at parties and so fourth.
+In addition I'm quite conversant in many topics and quite jovial while drunk which makes me great at parties and so fourth.

 ##Recent Works